Fire-Dragon-DoL/imp/README.md

 - Teams can't use the "comma" character in the name
 - No escaping with quotes
 - Points is plural for 0 (`0 pts`) and singular only for `1`
+- Last empty line of the output not relevant
+- Last matchday will be printed even if incomplete (e.g. suspended)

 ## Development